How To Make Money Welding in Your Garage: Must-Have Tools

 Let’s come to know a little about each below:

 MIG welding, or Gas Metal Arc Welding (GMAW), involves the process of continually shooting a line of electrodes via a specialized gun.
-The electrodes form an arc melting and fusing the metal materials together.
+The electrodes form an arc, melting and fusing the metal materials.
 A MIG can be applied in numerous situations to weld thick metal surfaces and softer metals.
 The major advantages of using MIG welding are ease of use, a simple method of operation, and the aesthetic edge it renders.
-Some of the disadvantages are that it doesn’t work well on either too thick or too thin and so is only applicable to work on limited materials.
+Some of the disadvantages are that it doesn’t work well on either too thick or too thin, and so it is only applicable to work with limited materials.
 Also, it can’t work under wet or windy weather conditions.

 TIG Welding or Gas Tungsten Arc Welding (GTAW) creates a weld puddle using a non-consumable tungsten electrode to heat the material and melt it.
 Again, just like GMAW, GTAW has many uses.
 Only the materials it can be used with are far more limited.
 You can only use it to weld thinner metals.
 The advantages are that it’s clean and extremely precise.
 The primary disadvantage of this welding type is that it is difficult to pick up for ranked beginners.

-Arc Welding uses a wire with a flux core constantly fed to the weld generating a gas shield.
-A dual shielded arc welding uses a second shield using another external gas supply to ensure an even more secure weld.
+Arc welding uses a wire with a flux core that is constantly fed to the weld to generate a gas shield.
+A dual-shielded arc welding uses a second shield using another external gas supply to ensure an even more secure weld.
 Arc welding is used to weld heavier and thicker materials.
 Mostly used in heavy repairs, heavy machinery, and heavy steel construction.
-The main advantages of this type of welding are that it has shield and welding material combined in one, wastes little, and is very efficient.
+The main advantages of this type of welding are that it has a shield and welding material combined in one, wastes little, and is very efficient.
 However, it tends to leave slag and so requires finishing.

 What Welding Type Produces The Strongest Welds?